 Those lucky enough to attend, technically savvy enough to understand the concepts, and with sufficient time in their daily jobs to master the optimal workflow from the point cloud to the model are likely able to convert many, if not most of their scans into models themselves.

 But, not every organization has an experienced user who can ensure the completeness of the data and the accuracy of the conversion.

-For example, when 3D technology is used in medical applications in the field of additive manufacturing, accuracy of the model is imperative.
-There are many clinics that can 3D print personalized implants directly in the clinics, but this requires not only the intra-operative imaging technology, but also the capability to provide the conversions and workflow necessary to go from 3D scan to 3D print.
+For example, when 3D technology is used in medical applications in the field of additive manufacturing, the accuracy of the model is imperative.
+There are many clinics that can 3D print personalized implants directly in the clinics, but this requires not only the intra-operative imaging technology but also the capability to provide the conversions and workflow necessary to go from 3D scan to 3D print.

 3D Scan to 3D Model Services

 When organizations lack either the manpower or technical expertise to convert 3D scans to 3D models, they often turn to specialized companies who provide these services.
 This works for small medical clinics, as well as large engineering and architectural firms.
 Using a specialized service like this generally gets the job done faster than relying on internal resources to find the time away from their regular routine duties.

 As 3D scanning and 3D modeling have taken over the CAD world, there are many new companies that have sprung up and that promote 3D CAD Conversions.
 So how do you know which one to choose?
 Here are a few things that you should consider before hiring a CAD document imaging company:

 What Type of Services Does the CAD Imaging Company Provide?